 While on His earthly mission, Jesus submitted to the Holy Spirit in order to carry out the designs of the Father.
 Jesus, in turn, eternally exercises authority over the Holy Spirit, sending the Spirit (from the Father) into the hearts of those who are called to place their faith in the Son.
 In all things eternal, Jesus is given full glory and center-stage by the Holy Spirit as designed and willed by the Father.
-Jesus was born of the Virgin Mary--completely conceived by the Holy Spirit--so that He was born not of the flesh (and therefore not inheriting man’s sin-nature), but of the Spirit so that He would be the second and better “Adam”.
+Jesus was born of the Virgin Mary – completely conceived by the Holy Spirit – so that He was born not of the flesh (and therefore not inheriting man’s sin-nature), but of the Spirit so that He would be the second and better “Adam”.

 Still, while on His earthly mission, it was not Jesus’ divine nature, but His dependence and submission to the Holy Spirit that empowered Him to live a life of perfect godliness.
 As such, Jesus truly lived a life that was empathetic to the human condition while living a life fully and completely submitted to and empowered by the Holy Spirit.
-Thus, Jesus epitomizes the “abundant” life that humanity was meant to live as image-bearers of God.
+Thus, Jesus epitomizes the “abundant” life that humanity was meant to live as God’s image-bearers.

 Genesis 3:15; Isaiah 53; Isaiah 61:1-3, 10-11; Psalm 22; Matthew 12:8; Luke 18:31-33; Luke 23:33-24:53; John 1:1-5, 10; John 14:6; Acts 2:22-36; 1 Corinthians 8:6; 1 Corinthians 15:3-8; Philippians 2:5-11; 2 Timothy 41; Hebrews 1:1-4; Hebrews 2:9-18; Revelation 22:10-21